 These buildings are also regularly checked to avoid collapses and, if necessary, repaired with additional layers of dried mud on the facade.

 The inhabitants, which are about 7.000, populate these high-rise buildings, which in some cases reach 11 floors, forming within the boundary walls, narrow streets typical of the Middle East.

 Usually, the people use the ground floor as a warehouse or cattle shed, and you can get it walking through its peaceful streets by the strong smell of livestock.

-With no doubt, the view from the hill is the highlight of the town was and we’ll never forget the incredible emotion we felt.
-Looking at this incredible architectural masterpiece, surrounded by palm trees and the golden sand of the desert, it was a clear example of how wonderful it was to travel through the incredible Yemen!
+Without a doubt, the view from the hill is the highlight of the town was, and we’ll never forget the incredible emotion we felt.
+Looking at this incredible architectural masterpiece, surrounded by palm trees and the golden sand of the desert, it was a clear example of how wonderful it was to travel through the marvellous Yemen!